Multiplayer Bandit Learning, from Competition to Cooperation: Competitive Play

-\begin{remark} In the feedback model with perfect monitoring, where players observe each other's actions and rewards, the myopic strategy of selecting the arm with the highest current mean (in each round) is optimal.
-The reason is that exploration gives no future (informational) advantage to the exploring player. \end{remark}
+Thus for $p<m+\beta w/4$, we have $v_0^{(p)} > 0$.
+To complete the proof, consider any (unconstrained) strategy pair $(S_A,S_B)$ that form an equilibrium.
+Since the game has value zero, these strategies must yield the same expected payoff to the two players.
+If (aiming for a contradiction) at least one of the strategies (e.g, $S_B$) assigns positive probability to playing $L$ in move 0, then by playing $R$ in move 0, and continuing optimally, Alice could ensure that her (net) utility is strictly positive (Since on the event that Bob's initial move is $R$ their expected payoff's are equal, and on the complementary event she receives a strictly greater expected payoff.)
+This improvement shows that such a strategy pair cannot be an equilibrium. \end{proof}

-In Appendix \ref{app:competitive} we show improved bounds for a uniform prior and a plot with the upper and lower bounds obtained.
+In Section \ref{app:competitive} we show improved bounds for a uniform prior and a plot with the bounds.

-\section{Cooperative Play ($\lambda = 1$)}
+\section{Cooperative Play}

+In this section we study the scenario of $\lambda = 1$, where the players are cooperating.
 Cooperating players aim to maximize the sum of their rewards and can agree on their strategies before the game starts.
 Later the players cannot communicate beyond seeing each other's actions.

 We show that when the players are cooperating they explore even more than a single player.
 In particular, they explore even if the known arm has a probability $p$ higher than the Gittins index of the right arm.